Rockford Workers' Compensation Lawyer

 Are you unsure if you or your family have the legal right to bring a lawsuit or a disagreement?
 Are you not sure who has the right to certain benefits?
 It may not always be easy to determine who is best suited to file the lawsuit on behalf of the deceased.

 All necessary paperwork for comp benefits or wrongful death lawsuits must be filed in the appropriate county courthouse before the Illinois statute of limitations expires.
 The courthouse is located at:

 400 W. State Street

 Rockford, IL 61101

-If there is an extended battle over how compensation should be distributed to family members after a judgment or settlement, the presiding judge will make the final decision regarding how the benefits will be distributed after a special hearing.
+Should there be an extended battle over how compensation should be distributed to family members after a judgment or settlement, the presiding judge will decide how to distribute the benefits after a special hearing.

-Our Rockford wrongful death lawyers can help you negotiate before this becomes a necessity and to protect your interests if it needs to go this far.
+Our Rockford wrongful death lawyers can help you negotiate a workers' compensation claim before this becomes necessary and protect your interests if it needs to go this far.